Ricardo Viera: Awards

 He obtained many awards, such as the Cintas Foundation Fellowship, New York City 1974-1975.
 And in 1980, 1981 and 1984, he gained the Pennsylvania Governor's Award for Excellence in the Arts.

-Collections
+Death and legacy

+Viera died at the age of 75 on April 1, 2020, in Miami, Florida, after cardiac arrest.

-His works can be found as part of important collections, such as Cintas Foundation, New York, U.S., the Cleveland Museum, Cleveland, Ohio, U.S., the Noyes Museum, New Jersey, U.S. and also can be found in the Tel Aviv Museum, Tel Aviv, in Israel.
+His works can be found as part of important collections, such as Cintas Foundation, New York City; the Cleveland Museum, Cleveland, Ohio; the Lowe Art Museum at the University of Miami; the David C. Driskell Center at the University of Maryland; the Noyes Museum, New Jersey; and the Tel Aviv Museum, Israel.